 For a CIT Application, Click here.
 If awarded the position, CITs are expected to be available 9am – 3:30pm, Mondays – Thursdays, for the full, five-week duration of the program.
 They may attend or decline the optional Fridays that we are offering this year.
-They must also be available to help set up camp for one day prior to the start of camp (date TBD; camp begins Monday, June 30), and for clean up on Monday, August 4.
+They must also be available to help set up camp for one day prior to the start of camp (Friday, June 26; camp begins Monday, June 29), and for clean up on Monday, August 3.
 There is no tuition (and no compensation) for CITs.

 Please mail all applications and letters to: Summer Play at Blue Rock School, attention Giti Koenig, 110 Demarest Mill Road, West Nyack, 10994.

 Open House Events

 RESCHEDULED for Saturday, January 31 at 1pm and

 Registration requested at firstname.lastname@example.org or by calling office (845)627-0234.